Overcoming Generic Knowledge Loss with Selective Parameter Update

-\textbf{Evaluation} We measure the Average Accuracy (Avg.
-Acc.) at the end of the class-incremental process, as well as the forgetting rate following prior arts~\citep{er,agem}.
-Additionally, as mentioned in ~\ref{sec:setting} and similar as ~\citep{ilharco2022editing}, we report the zero-shot classification accuracy on the validation set of ImageNet as the Hold out Accuracy (H. Acc.), and compare it with that from the frozen pre-trained models.
+\myparagraph{Evaluation Metrics.} We measure the Acc. at the end of the class-incremental process, as well as the forgetting rate following prior arts~\citep{er,agem}.
+Additionally, we aim to understand how the knowledge base shifts as we continually update the pre-trained models.
+To achieve this, and similar to~\citep{ilharco2022editing}, we evaluate a continually trained model $M$ on a diverse dataset representing generic knowledge, \ie, the validation set of ImageNet~\citep{imagenet}, which acts as a control set (C.).
+We report the zero-shot classification accuracy on (C.), and compare it with that from the frozen pre-trained models.

-To provide a comprehensive view of baseline performance across all 6 datasets, we present the average improvement of Average Accuracy (Avg.
-Acc.
-Impr.) from the frozen pre-trained model across these datasets, as well as the average Forgetting rate (Avg.
-F.) and the average improvement of hold out accuracy (Avg.
-H. Impr.).
+To provide a comprehensive view of model performance across all $N_D$ datasets $\{D_i\}_{i=1}^{N_D}$, we denoted the model parameters trained after $D_i$ as $M_i$, and frozen model performance on $D_i$ as $ M_{\text{f}_i}$.
+We present the increment of Average Accuracy (Acc.
+In.) across these datasets as